oasp-forge/oasp4js-rev/README.md

 - Chief (username:"chief"/password:"chief") : Access to both Tables and Kitchen views.
 - Cook ("cook"/"cook") : Access only to Kitchen view
 - Waiter ("waiter/waiter") : Access only to Tables view

+##Which technologies are in use?

+As we are developing this sample-app in Angular2, we are forced to use an environment on which TypeScript can be supported, so we use Atom.
+It allows us to install packages from the environment itself.
+TypeScript is being the main language, but also HTML with angular2 elements (I will try to explain it later on this Issue).

+### How to start run it locally? (step by step)

+1. Install Atom and Node.js (we use "npm" for running, testing and installing).
+We've followed the next video: https://www.youtube.com/watch?v=_-CD_5YhJTA
+2. Clone oasp4js-rev repo to a local folder.
+We will be commiting to the "Development" branch (default branch of te repo)
+3. Open CMD and go to repo's folder, where you will have the sample-app project called 'oasp4js-sample'
+4. Write `npm install` on CMD.
+Every dependecy specified on `package.json` will be installed.